-MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (4.11): I have been talking about Margaret Timpson Park for more than a decade, and I genuinely welcome this debate and the agreement that we are all showing here today.
-But there has been a lot of history missing, and there has been and a lot of myths, I suppose, about how the park is or is not used.
+MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (4.11): I have been talking about Margaret Timpson Park for more than a decade, and I genuinely welcome this debate and the agreement I think that we are all showing here today.
+But there has been a lot of history that is missing and there have been a lot of myths, I suppose, about how the park is or is not used.
 So let us begin.